 - Implants or dentures: Implants and dentures are iffy.
 Some insurance companies cover them while others do not.
 Again, the coverage might also depend upon whether the process is medically necessary or just something that you want done.

-The key to remember again is that cosmetic procedures are not always covered but restorative or necessary procedures might be covered.
+The key to remember again is that cosmetic procedures are not always covered but restorative dental procedures might be covered.
 Work with your dentist but also check with your insurance to find out the specifics.

 Cosmetic vs. Restorative Smile Makeovers